-Silicon Valley, the land of hopeful tech startups and prosperous tech giants like Google, Salesforce, and Apple.
-In recent years, there has been a major trend towards “local development” meaning onshore and basically built in your backyard.
+You may wonder why San Francisco software companies outsource.
+Silicon Valley is the land of hopeful tech startups and prosperous tech giants like Google, Salesforce, and Apple, and in recent years, there has been a major trend towards “local development” meaning onshore and basically built in your backyard.
 Proponents of in-house only software development argue that the highest quality can only be found in the US, specifically in San Francisco.
 While some companies like Facebook, built their core product in-house, other San Francisco startups are looking for a high quality but lower cost option.
 The answer to this eminent need?
 Outsourcing.

 The Talent Pools

 To start off let’s take a look at what the market for software development in San Francisco looks like.
 The Bay Area is host to between 14,000-19,000 active tech startups compared to the US metro average of about 4,000.
 This has created a big draw for developers to head west for ample work opportunities.
 Some software developers in San Francisco are paid up to $250,000 annually.
 Alongside this hefty salary, developers can expect some attractive perks and equity packages to make the commitment well worth their while.
 While this number is stifling, it’s not the norm for the rest of America.
 In fact, the national average for software developers is a measly $91,000.